-Pricing must have two categories, one for athletes providing their own string and the other for athletes not providing string.
-In the instance where a stringer cannot remain on-site, the tournament must have a suitable alternative through which racquets requiring attention can be promptly re-strung and returned to the player in a timely manner.
+Pricing must have two categories, one for Athletes providing their own string and the other for Athletes not providing string.
+In the instance where a stringer cannot remain on-site, the tournament must have a suitable alternative through which racquets requiring attention can be promptly re-strung and returned to the Athlete in a timely manner.